siggraph-s3/s3-website/_programs/xsv-program.md

 #### S3 Résumé and Reel Review Sessions

 Polish that reel and résumé, and get some professional feedback to land that dream job!
 Space is limited.
-This program is made possible by the SIGGRAPH Student Services Committee (S3).
+This program is made possible by S3.

 #### Networking